taw00/element-rpm/README.md

 ## I just want to install Riot!

-It's easy to install and run Riot, on these currently supported platforms...
+It's easy to install and run Riot.
+Currently built for these platforms...

 * Fedora: versions 26, 27 -- x86\_64, i686<br />
   NOTE: I will stop building for any version of an OS that is no longer supported